jhammelman/ReprogrammingRecovery/docs/consensus_motifs.md

-## Consensus Mouse Motif
+## Consensus Mouse Motif Database
-We generated and hand-annotated a consensus motif database of 107 transcription factor groups by clustering the HOCOMOCOv11 mouse database of 356 transcription factor motifs.
+We generated and hand-annotated a consensus motif database of 107 mouse transcription factor groups by clustering the HOCOMOCOv11 mouse database of 356 transcription factor motifs.

 ![](/assets/consensus_database_method.png)